Rochester ENergy Efficiency and Weatherization

 Rochester ENergy Efficiency & Weatherization (RENEW) is a collective impact initiative established in 2015.

 By braiding resources and working cooperatively, RENEW and our community partners have invested over $4 million into the homes of hundreds of income-qualified homeowners, making them more energy-efficient, safer, and healthier.
-These improvements in energy efficiency will keep over 4,000 tonnes of carbon (greenhouse gas emissions) from entering the atmosphere.
-Clients are experiencing a 20% average savings on energy costs (around $500/year) and better physical and mental health outcomes.
-Follow-up conversations with RENEW clients find that 100% of those with self-reported, pre-existing respiratory conditions — such as asthma and COPD — report significantly reduced symptoms.
+These improvements in energy efficiency will keep over 4,500 tons (or 9.18 million pounds) of greenhouse gas emissions from entering the atmosphere.
+Clients are experiencing a 20 percent average savings on energy costs (around $500/year) and better physical and mental health outcomes.
+Follow-up conversations with RENEW clients find that 100 percent of those with self-reported, pre-existing respiratory conditions — such as asthma and COPD — report significantly reduced symptoms.

 How You Can Support RENEW